Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 Well, we can't talk about the `NOW()` function without discussing the `DATE()` function I slipped in there.
 What does it do?

 As we discussed earlier, the computer looks at dates as the number of seconds since `1970-01-01`.
 When you use the `NOW()` function by itself then it will return the number of seconds--um, not something humans like to read.
-The `DATE()` function says, "Take whatever is inside the parenthesis and try to convert it into a human readable date."  _Voila!_ A human readable date.
+The `DATE()` function says, "Take whatever is inside the parentheses and try to convert it into a human readable date."  _Voila!_ A human readable date.

 ## Age
 Let's get fancy.
 We can use the `NOW()` function and our `peopleDf` to calculate everyone's age.